DON'T TAKE THE PIP

 People could be left in debt, just to survive.

-If you could be affected by these changes, or simply don’t think people with a disability should have vital benefits taken away, join us.
+If you could be affected by these changes, or simply don’t think people with a disability should have vital benefits taken away, have your say.